 Human society is largely arbitrary, it reflects the aspirations of its peoples.
 The mass of human society that people often see as unable to change consists of individuals like ourselves.
 Each of us in our lives has constant choices between different paths, the sum of these individual choices becomes our world.
 If we can change for the better, we represent the evidence that the world can also change for the better.

 Humanity has struggled to evolve morally, and I believe part of this stems from the difficulty in finding a philosophy that unites us in the search for a better world.
 Part of the reason for this is because meaning has been hijacked by religions and other people seeking control, seeking to create a meaning that serves their purposes instead of the world around them.
+If after all, whether you are a priest, a marketing executive, a politician, a guru, if you can convince someone to follow your meaning, it is a source of personal status and power.

 Faith is another concept that has been hijacked to mean blind obedience.
 I have faith, not in what someone else wishes me to believe, but based on what I know of myself as a member of the human species.
 I believe that we will be something better, that we won't continue to let people starve, and other voiceless species die, whilst we pursue our own desires forever.
 I believe there are signs that we are on a path to a better world, that the selfish people who infest our world are but an evolutionary mistake, that kindness, compassion, imagination, beauty and truth, are the way forward to a more happy, creative, productive, meaningful species.